KelyanDev/Homelab/proxy/README.md

 <h3 align="center">DNS & Proxy setting</h3>

   <p align="center">
     Regarding my Proxy setup, I'm running a Nginx Proxy Manager LXC with Docker and Docker compose.
-This repository is my own <strong>Work in Progress</strong> installation guide, featuring the knowledge linked to my reverse proxy setup and how I access my services from outside
+This repository is my own <strong>Work in Progress</strong> installation guide, featuring the knowledge linked to my reverse proxy setup and how I access my services from outside, but also my Pi-hole config
     For the DNS part, as my public IP is dynamic, I had to setup a cloudflare ddns.
 I setup my own dns updater using a self made script in Go, which can be found here
     <br />
     <a href="https://github.com/KelyanDev/Homelab"><strong>Explore the docs »</strong></a>